zzzczzzz/cp3407-project-v2025/User_stories.md

 **description**: this is low priority job, reviews can give me feedback and attract other users, but this is not a neccesarry for the app to run

-### 7. Booking Confirmation Email
+### 7. View My Booking History
-**User Story**: As a customer, I want to receive a confirmation email after booking so that I know the service was scheduled.
+**User Story**: As a customer, I want to see a list of my past bookings so that I can remember when and what service I used.
 **Priority**: 30 (Low)
 **Estimate**: 1 day
 **Iteration**: 1
-**description**: this can prevent the customer forgetting the time and date of bookings
+**Description**: This feature helps users keep track of what services they’ve already used, which is useful for repeat customers or scheduling follow ups.

 ### 8. Contact Support